 The authors found that the project brought together a disparate set of marginalised youth, forging them into a cohesive group who then seemed to tackle their various problems in a unified way.
 Involvement by young people in the intervention was seen to generate immediate benefits both for the young people and their community.

 Douglas et al (2000) undertook a qualitative process evaluation to examine the effectiveness, and assist in the development of ‘Vital Youth’, a TIE project addressing health and performance related topics with participants.
 This project involved 17 three-hour workshops and rehearsals culminating in performances at a local theatre.
 Nineteen African and African-Caribbean young people aged 13-19 took part in the evaluation.
 The data were analysed using a thematic grounded theory approach.
-A number of themes were identified including the development of social skills, performing arts skills and increased knowledge of relevant health topics.
+Themes identified including the development of social skills, performing arts skills and increased knowledge of relevant health topics.
 Participants reported opportunities to learn about and discuss relevant health-related topics, as well as develop enhanced social skills and confidence.
 An innovative three-hour participatory evaluation workshop considered some methodological evaluation issues arising from the project.
 The authors concluded that by actively involving young people, addressing their concerns and using activities that engage them in productive group work processes, drama interventions can be usefully applied whatever the resources available.
 While this finding is not further developed theoretically, the study does demonstrate the useful application of an innovative evaluation methodology.

 Some issues of risk and negative effects of drama were identified by Walsh-Bowers & Basso (1999) who included qualitative observation and interviews with ten students as part of the mixed methods study described above.
 The data focused on responses to the drama intervention as well as issues of group dynamics and cooperation with others.
 Groups taking part in the first intervention were initially reluctant to engage with the process, and by the end of the intervention at least one group refused to do drama.
 Nine out of the ten interviewees are reported as giving unenthusiastic responses to questions about how they felt about participating in the drama groups but all the interviewees identified ways in which the groups facilitated cooperation.
 Hence the findings indicate that students’ peer relations skills can to some extent be improved by participation in drama.

-Process issues also arose from the evaluation, including the need for school staff to own the program.
+Process issues also arose from the evaluation, including the need for school staff to own the programme.
 The authors concluded that mainstream education is characterised by a cognitive bias that renders staff ill equipped to deal with the dynamics inherent in classroom group work, especially creative drama.
 Hence the presence of motivated group leaders who are skilled in both group work and creative activity and familiar with school settings may be a prerequisite for this type of intervention to succeed.
 While this is an insightful account, little information is given about the framework for analysis of the interview data making it difficult to interpret the findings.

 A study by Jackson (2003) of 20 white and Scottish born young people aged 10 -16 was conducted in a community school in a disadvantaged area of Scotland.
 The project was a series of drama workshops involving group discussion, role-play and improvisation which sought to enable young people to express their views about health services as well as encouraging professionals to listen to young people and to stimulate action to address the issues.
 The drama was performed before an invited audience of 30 health and education professionals followed by questions.
 The drama was enthusiastically received and engendered practical outcomes relating to young people’s usage and experience of health services.